How Does the Connecticut Points System Work?

-Interviewer: In Connecticut, how does a driver incur points when ticketed for traffic infractions?
+Interviewer: In Connecticut, how does a driver incur points after receiving a ticket for a traffic violation?

 The Connecticut DMV Manages the Points You Incur on Your License

-Interviewer: How many points can you get on your license before it’ll be suspended?
+Interviewer: How many points can you get on your Connecticut license before it’ll be suspended?

 Jack: If you incur 6 points, you can expect a warning letter from the DMV.
-If you accumulate ten or more points, your license will be suspended for 30 days.
-Get another ten points and you’ll lose your license for up to 24 months.
-The points remain in effect for 24 months after the date that they’re incurred.
+If you accumulate 10 or more points, your license will be suspended for 30 days.
+Get another 10 points and you’ll lose your license for up to 24 months.
+The points remain in effect for 24 months after the date that they were added to your license.

 Points Remain on Your Driver’s License for 24 Months

 Interviewer: As you receive an infraction for let’s say, speeding, those points are going to be on your license for 24 months until they “fall off.”
 Is that right?